bendotcodes/cookies/packages/react-cookie/README.md

 On the server, the `cookies` props must be set using `req.universalCookies` or `new Cookie(cookieHeader)`

+- defaultSetOptions: You can set default values for when setting cookies.

 ## `useCookies([dependencies])`

 Access and modify cookies using React hooks.